daniel-gil/go-design-patterns/README.md

 # Go Design Patterns
-Go design patterns compilation based on the Udemy course [Go: Concurrency & Design Patterns for Gophers](https://www.udemy.com/learning-pathgo-concurrency-and-design-patterns-for-gophers/).
+Go design patterns compilation grouped into the following categories: **Creational**, **Structural**, **Behavioral**, and **Concurrency**.

-## Creational Patterns
+## Creational Design Patterns
+Creational design patterns are design patterns that deal with object creation mechanisms, trying to create objects in a manner suitable to the situation.

 ### Singleton
 [Singleton](./creational/singleton/) provides a single instance of an object and guarantees that there are no duplicates.